 (Do visit Corey Mohler’s Existential Comics if you wish to see the poem depicted as beautifully as its words are.)

-Past the fake, or illusory, Facebook smiles most people live through a silent despair life brings with dawn every day.
+Past the fake or illusory Facebook smiles, most people live through the silent despair life brings with the dawn every day.
 As if each one of us is carrying a weight inside us.
 It’s not always the weight of emotions.
 Sometimes, you are not angry, jealous, envious or discontent and yet you are not happy either.
 You don’t feel okay, fulfilled or complete.

 Arjuna once asked Krishna, “Who is a true yogi, Lord?”

 “The one who finds contentment in the present moment and knows the way of moderation is the greatest yogi.”

 Krishna did not call a meditator a true yogi, he did not call his devotee a yogi and he did not say that those who follow a certain belief system or practice rituals are yogis.
 Instead, he just simplified it.
 If you are content and tranquil, you are a yogi.